junxit/us-congress-bills-112/metadata.md

 - 2012-03-22 — Introduced in House
 - 2012-03-22 — Introduced in House
 - 2012-03-22 — Referred to the House Committee on Foreign Affairs.
+- 2012-03-28 — Committee Consideration and Mark-up Session Held.
+- 2012-03-28 — Ordered to be Reported by Unanimous Consent.
+- 2012-05-15 — Considered under suspension of the rules. (consideration: CR H2685-2687)
+- 2012-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4240.
+- 2012-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-05-15 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
+- 2012-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2685-2686)
+- 2012-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2685-2686)